 Explore Montréal, a UNESCO-listed City of Design

 Set out to explore this remarkable city, situated on an island in the St. Lawrence River.
 This UNESCO City of Design (one of only a few in the world), is home to more than 50 national historic sites, and it boasts a lively downtown arts and cultural scene.
 View many of its gems, including historic Old Montréal’s stunning architecture, and the magnificent neo-Gothic Notre Dame Basilica, one of the crown jewels in Québec's rich religious heritage.
+Please note, the Cathedral may not be available to visit due to worshiping hours, however you may visit the following day or time when it is open to the public.
 Then, a scenic drive takes you from Montréal’s downtown district to the top of Mont Royal for commanding views of the city and the St. Lawrence River.

 At lunchtime, you'll take part in a traditional sugar shack meal, rich and laden with maple sweetness that reaching peak flavor for the season.
 This afternoon, you'll have time to explore this magnificent city on your own.